ilex-paraguariensis/yerbamate/README.md

 ```

-Creating *snapshots*.
-While developing, it is often useful to freeze the current version of a well-perfoming models.
+While developing, it's handy to freeze a *snapshot* the current version of a well-perfoming models.
 And then keep on developing it.
 ```
 mate snapshot ResNet
 ```